signiture signiture

 Are digital signatures legally binding?

-Yes, digital signatures are legally binding and accepted under laws like the ESIGN Act in the US and eIDAS regulation in the EU.
+Yes, digital signatures are legally binding and accepted under laws like the ESIGN Act in the US and the eIDAS regulation in the EU.
 They are recognized when they meet specific criteria, ensuring valid consent and identity verification in transactions and agreements.

 How can one create an effective personal signature?